lucascimeca/lucascimeca.github.io/index.md

 ### Interests

 In my spare time I like to practice outdoors activities, usually entailing scuba diving or hiking/climbing.
 I also love traveling and backpacking which I do when I can.
-I am also passionate about martial arts.
+Ultimately I am passionate about martial arts.
 I have practiced Judo since I was 9, participating to competitions at a national and international level.
 I received my black belt about 7 years after that.

 <br/><br/>